danieldantasdev/DesignPatternsInUse/README.md

 **Real-world example**: The smartphone effortlessly transitions between states (on, off, silent, airplane mode) based on your actions.
 Each state (the "concrete state") has unique behavior: on allows calls and notifications, silent mutes them, and airplane mode blocks signals.
 The phone (the "context") doesn't manage these behaviors directly; it delegates to the current state object.
 When you press a button or toggle a setting, the phone transitions to a new state, seamlessly changing its behavior without requiring intricate logic.

+**The remark about usage**: It can lead to a proliferation of classes, as each state is typically represented by its class.
+This not only increases the complexity of the system but can also make it harder to manage and understand.

 **UML diagram of State pattern:**

 ![State](assets/State.png)